bagit-profiles/bagit-profiles-specification/aptrust-changes/README.md

     ]
 ```

-Bagging software and bag validators can scan a single list in the profile definition to get a list of all required tags in all required tag files.
-If a tag file contains a single required tag, the bagger/validator can assume the containing tag file is also required. `Tag-Files-Required` may then no longer require a separate definition.
+Bagging software and bag validators can scan a single list in the profile definition to find all required tags in all required tag files.
+If a tag file contains a single required tag, the bagger/validator can assume the containing tag file is also required.
+If this is the case, `Tag-Files-Required` would no longer be required.

 ### A Note on the Help Attribute